Breastfeeding London Course

 - Understanding breast and nipple pain/trauma

 - Engorgement, Plugged ducts, Mastitis, Abscess, Bacterial + Fungal Infections and Raynaud's syndrome

 - Other breast pathologies

 - Available treatments based on NICE guidelines and Complementary Alternative Medicine evidence-based treatments

 Study day 5: Under and oversupply + breast surgeries

-- Insufficient milk supply/insufficient milk transfer
+- Insufficient milk supply/insufficient milk transfer and management

 - Breastfeeding after augmentation surgery

 - Right and left brain approaches for effective communication/counselling

 - Standards of practice/ethics